 The Holder has acquired a smart mobile device (such as a smartphone) that can protect the user credentials needed for authentication.

-The Holder can install a Wallet on that device with a list of Trust Anchors.
+The Holder can install a Wallet on that smart device with a list of Trust Anchors.

 The User is given full control of the Trust Anchors that are used in any transaction.

-Trust Anchors all start with a set of terms and conditions or a Code of Conduct that defines their concept of a trustworthy ecosystem for certificates that are based on the anchor.
+Trust Anchors all start with a set of terms and conditions or a Code of Conduct that defines their concept of a trustworthy ecosystem including keys and certificates that are based on the anchor.

-There is a Code of Conduct and a collection of service providers which are registered as compliant and conformant with the code.
+A Code of Conduct exists and a collection of service providers are registered as compliant and conformant with the code.
 It is intended that it applies to other digital ecosystems as well.

+Issuers of credentials that contain a subject’s sensitive personal information will expect the subject to provide a high level of authentication assurance to access that information.

+The user will be able to access the identifier and protection levels of any verifier before the user is requested to supply any personal information.

 Other solutions are possible, such as cloud-based wallets that the user can access using biometrics.
 These are not further elaborated in the document.
 (Drummond Reed 2023)